Tuam, Co. Galway

 During the famine in the mid-1840s, sheds were erected to accommodate 100 additional inmates and 50 fever patients.
 A fever hospital was subsequently erected at the east of the site.

-The former workhouse site is now occupied by housing and the only remnant of its former use is an old wall at the northern edge of the site.
+The site is now occupied by housing and the only remnant of its former use is an old wall at its northern edge.

 - Galway local archives, Island House, Cathedral Square, Galway.
 Holdings include Board of Guardians' minutes (1839-1921).